restgames/battleship-client/README.md

 #### Receive result of the shot

-The referee will give you the result of the last shot you send to your opponent.
-So, you can plan your next shots.
+After giving a hole to shot to your opponent's grid, you need feedback about the result of the shot.
+With this information, you can build your strategy about where your next shot should be.

 Request:

-    POST /battleship/game/:gameId/shot-result/:result
+    POST /battleship/game/:gameId/shot-result/:shot-result
     (for example, /battleship/game/550e8400-e29b-41d4-a716-446655440000/shot-result/1)

+- **shot-result**: uppercase letter from A to J (10 rows)

 Response:

-    {
-        result: 0
-    }

-`result` can be what
+    {}

+You can return whatever you want, the referee does not care about the response of this call.

 #### Receive a shot from opponents

+Life is not just shooting, you will also receive shots from your opponent.
+So you must return if the result was miss, hit or sunk.

 Request:

-    POST /battleship/game/:gameId/fire/:letter/:number
+    POST /battleship/game/:gameId/receive-shot/:letter/:number
-    (for example, /battleship/game/550e8400-e29b-41d4-a716-446655440000/fire/A/1)
+    (for example, /battleship/game/550e8400-e29b-41d4-a716-446655440000/receive-shot/A/1)

 Response:

     {